MITLibraries/archivesspace-api-python-scripts/README.md

 ## Scripts

 #### [getArchivalObjectsByResource.py](/getArchivalObjectsByResource.py)
 A GET script to extract all of the archival objects associated with a particular resource.
-To set the resource you want to search for, adjust the 'resourceNumber' variable on line 13
+Upon running the script, you will be prompted enter the resource ID (just the number, not the full URI).

 #### [getArrayPropertiesFromAgentsPeopleCSV.py](/getArrayPropertiesFromAgentsPeopleCSV.py)
 This GET script retrieves specific properties, including proprerties that have arrays as values, from the JSON of ArchivesSpace agent_people records.
 In this example, the 'dates_of existence' property contains an array that must be iterated over.
 This requires a second level of iteration with 'for j in range (...)' on line 20, which is in addition to the iteration function 'for i in range (...)' on line 19, which was also found in the getPropertiesFromAgentsPeopleCSV.py script.
 As with the previous script, it also writes the properties' values into a CSV file which is specified in variable 'f' on line 17.